pdfforge/go-eventsourcing/README.md

 }
 ```

-The pace of the projection poll can be changed with the `Pace` property.
+The pace of the projection can be changed with the `Pace` property.
 Default is every 10 second.

-If the pace is not fast enough for some senario it's possible to trigger a poll.
+If the pace is not fast enough for some senario it's possible to trigger manually.

 `TriggerAsync()`: Triggers all projections in the group and return.